jlengstorf/jason.energy/site/posts/81-2017-retrospective/2017-retrospective.md

 ### I played well with others.

 One of the biggest changes I made in 2017 was switching to full-time employment for IBM.
 My long-time friend [Robin](https://medium.com/@shinytoyrobots) is a development manager there, and — despite my initial skepticism — he convinced me that there was a lot of opportunity for large-scale change at IBM.

-So I moved to Austin, started working from an office a few days a week,[^commute] and joined a team of 12 developers.
+So I moved to Austin, started {% footnote id="commute" %}working from an office a few days a week,{% endfootnote %} and joined a team of 12 developers.

+{% footnoteText id="commute" %}
-[^commute]: This introduced a commute, about which I have _nothing_ nice to say.
+This introduced a commute, about which I have _nothing_ nice to say.
 More on this later.
+{% endfootnoteText %}

 <blockquote class="twitter-tweet" data-lang="en">
   <p lang="en" dir="ltr">